Have you seen these headlines? Simplifying Your Life, Retire in Your 30’s, or Live Like a Minimalist?

 Eliminating processed foods, gluten, and dairy, and eating real food – mostly organic – prepared at home was truly transformational for us.

-Today, we are both at our ideal weight, John having lost 15 pounds and me almost 25lbs., and maintain it effortlessly.
+Today, we are both at our ideal weight, John lost 15 pounds and me almost 25lbs., and we maintain our current weights fairly easily.
 John is off all medications.
 I very rarely have any migraine symptoms.
-We feel better, have more energy, and enjoy eating delicious real food, while still enjoying the occasion libation, red wine, or craft beer.
+We feel better, have more energy, and enjoy eating delicious, real food, while still enjoying the occasional libation, red wine, or craft beer.

 Simplifying Exercise, Moving More & Having Fun

 We’ve done indoor rock climbing, running, walking, strength training, kayaking, hiking, bowling, and golf – yes those last two count.
-We enjoy some more than others, have dropped a couple, completed a half marathon – #ourtimesucked but #wefinished – and recently signed up to complete a Spartan obstacle race in September 2017.
+We enjoy some more than others, have dropped a couple, completed a half marathon – #ourtimesucked but #wefinished.

 Hearty laughter is a good way to jog internally without having to go outdoors. – Norman Cousins